A $v_1$-banded vanishing line for the mod 2 Moore spectrum: Introduction

 \subsection{Acknowledgments}

 I'd like to thank Robert Burklund for suggesting and mentoring this project.
 I'd also like to thank Slava Gerovitch, Ankur Moitra, and David Jerison for organizing MIT's Summer Program in Undergraduate Research (SPUR), where this research was conducted.
+Finally, I'd like to thank the referee for providing many helpful comments.